HewlettPackard/swarm-learning/docs/User/Frequently_asked_questions.md

 ## <a name="SECTION_HH5_KNP_NSB"/> What is the IP address used in the run scripts?

-By default, Swarm Learning framework uses the host network to connect and communicate with its peers.
-In this case, the IP addresses represent the IP addresses or FQDN of the host systems on which the containers are run.

-Swarm Learning can also be configured to use a Docker bridge network.
-In this case, the IP addresses represent the IP addresses or FQDN of the containers themselves.
+The `--host-ip` and `slhostip` IP addresses in the run scripts and the SWOP profile are the IP addresses of the host machine, where the respective containers are running on the host machine.
+Based on access, user can even use the FQDN of the host system.

+By default, Swarm Learning framework uses a Docker bridge network.
+For improved isolation, users can even use a user-defined bridge network.

+While using the user-defined bridge network, the options `--ip` and `ip` field of `slnetworkopts` in SWOP profile are the IP addresses of the container themselves.
+This case is specific to the reverse proxy examples or scenarios where user wants to use the fixed IP addresses for containers.

 ## <a name="SECTION_RVM_DGS_HSB"/> Where are the log files?